StateFarm-STEM/hablogger/c/arduino/lesson4/README.md

 - Watch your code run on the Arduino using Arduino IDE's serial monitor

 ## Guide
-Click this link and watch this youtube video [How to use the GT U7 GPS module](https://youtu.be/7zw2ULu73DY)
+Click this link and watch this YouTube video [How to use the GT U7 GPS module](https://youtu.be/7zw2ULu73DY)

 #### Helpful video shortcuts